Contact Us

 TO THE TOP

-PLEASE REMEMBER: If you find at any time that you are dwelling and staying in one stage, seek medical advice and explain your feelings to your doctor or counsellor.
+PLEASE REMEMBER: If you find at any time that you are staying in one stage especially the depression stage, seek medical advice and explain your feelings to your doctor or counsellor.
 They will try to help you to move on from that stage and towards acceptance.
 Remember, there are no time frames or instructions and there's no right or wrong way to reach your final aim of acceptance.

 Hopefully, now that you have read this article about learning acceptance for CRPS and chronic pain, you can begin to realise or understand that it is totally possible to live your life, even with a chronic pain condition and that all those thoughts you've had since your incident occurred are perfectly normal.
 It a process that sufferers have to go though.